nihal4/Retro_Games/README.md

 ## Installation

-- Download the APK file from latest releases
+- Download the APK file from latest [release](https://github.com/nihal4/Retro_Games/releases)

 - Install it on your Android device.